-Creating an Electrical Area Classification Diagram involves the following basic steps, done by electrical and process engineers:
+Creating an Electrical Area Classification Diagram involves the following basic steps, done by electrical and mechanical/process/chemical engineers:

 - Find all systems in the plant using flammable materials like hydrogen, natural gas, propane, butane, gas condensates, ammonia, flammable dusts, etc.